All Episodes

 I'd be the only guy refuting it.

-But now everybody, everybody's up to speed.
+Everybody's up to speed.

-Even the Associated Press is fact checking Obama and finding that he's dead wrong about all of his assertions yesterday about taxes and who pays them.
+Even the Associated Press is fact-checking Obama and finding that he's dead wrong about all of his assertions yesterday about taxes and who pays them.

 Really, folks, greetings, by the way.